Foundation Sequence Overview

-For promising and motivated students who do not have a formal design background, IIT Institute of Design provides a one-semester program of courses to allow them to pursue an MDes or MDes + MBA degree.
-The Foundation program covers essential design theory and technique required to succeed at the master’s level in design.
+For promising and motivated students who do not have a formal design background, IIT Institute of Design provides a one-semester sequence of courses taken before entering the MDes, MDes + MBA or MDes + MPPA degree.
+Foundation covers the essential design theories and techniques required to succeed at the master’s level in design.
 Foundation students have gone on to become some of the school’s most successful graduates, serving as thought leaders and change agents at leading design firms and corporations around the world.

 - Students without an undergraduate degree in industrial or communication design are required to enroll.

 - Some students with design degrees may be required to take Foundation courses to build competency in certain areas.

 - Master of Design Methods (MDM) students do not take Foundation courses.

 - The Foundation sequence is not offered as a standalone program.

 Foundation courses are taught by full-time faculty and a diverse adjunct community of practitioners.
 Students taking Foundation courses are grouped into a single cohort to maximize collaboration.
 All programs at the Institute of Design share the same studio, labs, and classrooms to create a vibrant community of peer-to-peer learning and exploration.

 - Introduction to Design Practice

 The Foundation + MDes program can be completed in five semesters (Design courses are not held during the summer terms).